 - Briefly remove the fish from the oven, sprinkle with the previous mixture and drizzle with the remaining olive oil.
 Put the fish back in the oven for about 10 minutes or until the crust starts to turn golden brown.

 - Serve with roasted potatoes.

-The following recipes use fillets of conger so your eel needs to be prepared.
+The following recipes use fillets so your eel needs to be prepared.
 We can show you how to skin and fillet a conger.

 Please observe minimum size limits when fishing.

 Use a measure like this one from Tronixpro.